 The thermal balance/thermal vacuum testing will be done in a cryo-pumped chamber.
-The chamber will be instrumented with a Quartz Crystal Microbalance (QCM) and a coldfinger.
+The chamber will be instrumented with a Quartz Crystal Microbalance (QCM)..
 The ESA and SST internal apertures will be opened during thermal vacuum testing only if the chamber is deemed clean enough by the instrumentor and MAM.
-If the internal apertures are opened the chamber must also be equipped with a residual gas analyzer (RGA) to measure the partial pressure of contaminants.
-In addition, an oil-free vacuum system must be used and pre-test chamber particulate levels must be measured.
-A purge line will be connected to the ESA and SST during the test.
+In order to determine whether the chamber is clean enough, the instrumentor may request that the chamber be equipped with a residual gas analyzer (RGA) to measure the partial pressure of contaminants and pre-test chamber particulate levels measured.
 Prior to thermal balance/thermal vacuum testing, a chamber bakeout and certification will be performed.
 Chamber requirements will be specified in the THEMIS Bakeout Plan.
 Following chamber certification, a coldfinger will be turned on for eight hours and a wash sample will be taken.
 Chamber contamination will be measured and identified prior to installation of flight hardware.

-The THEMIS Bakeout Plan shall specify QCM placement and criteris to ensure that the outgassing requirements are met.
-Following the bakeout, a coldfinger will be turned on for eight hours and the chamber will be backfilled with Ultra High Purity GN2.
+The THEMIS Bakeout Plan shall specify QCM placement and criteria to ensure that the outgassing requirements are met.
+Following the bakeout, a coldfinger will be turned on for eight hours and the chamber will be backfilled with Ultra High Purity GN_2 .
 Once the chamber reaches ambient pressure and is accessible, a coldfinger sample will be taken.